 Mark Jarzombek has been working on the post-war rebuildings of Dresden.
 A version of his work on the topic was published by the journal Studies in Theoretical and Applied Aesthetics (Spring 2001), titled, "Urban Heterology and the Dialectics of Post-Traumatic History."

-Caroline Jones' book in progress, Desires for the World Picture, will investigate the complex relationship between urbanism of world fairs and biennials in relation to modern and contemporary art.
+Caroline Jones' book "The Global Work of Art" investigates the complex relationship between the urbanism of world fairs and biennials in relation to modern and contemporary art.

 Orientalism and Postcolonialism

 Postcolonialism is a principal theme in the work of Arindam Dutta and Nasser Rabbat.
 Dutta recently contributed a piece on labor and nineteenth century public works in a compilation entitled Constructing Colonial India, forthcoming from Oxford University Press.
-He has also published in the journal Grey Room an account of the 1872 assassination of the Viceroy Mayo by a Pashtun tribal, focusing on the manner in which extra-territorial considerations by elite powers might be seen to driving different forms of global governance, determining terms as mutually distant as "preservation" and tribal law as coefficients of international power.
+He has also published in the journal Grey Room an account of the 1872 assassination of the Viceroy Mayo by a Pashtun tribal, focusing on the manner in which extra-territorial considerations by elite powers might be seen to drive different forms of global governance, determining terms as seemingly distant as "preservation" and tribal law as coefficients of international power.
 Rabbat has also worked on this topic especially in connection with his seminar on Orientalism and Representation.
-He recently published an essay on Hassan Fathy and the identity debate (2003) and another one on the construction of history in contemporary Arabic writing ("Le classicisme, version arabe contemporaine," Qantara, 2002): he contributes with some regularity to the contemporary cart journal ArtForum, where he examines postcolonial legacies in the "Arab Spring" of early 2010s.
+He published an essay on Hassan Fathy and the identity debate (2003) and another one on the construction of history in contemporary Arabic writing ("Le classicisme, version arabe contemporaine," Qantara, 2002): he contributes with some regularity to the contemporary cart journal ArtForum, where he examines postcolonial legacies in the "Arab Spring" of early 2010s.

 History of Preservation